Ahmed-Hussein793/csv-json/README.md

 ```js
 const { convertToCsv, convertToJson } = require("./csv-json.js")
 ```
-then just call the function and give it the path to your file like
+then just call the function and give it the path to your file like:

 ```js
 convertToCsv("path_to_file.json")
 convertToJson("path_to_file.csv")
 ```
+## Note: JSON Files most be an array of JSON objects.

 ## 💻 Download Binaries (for normal users)